- City Services

 Mount MacKenzie Ski Area Development

 Rising to over 2,460 metres (8,000 feet), Mount MacKenzie looks down upon the City of Revelstoke, the Columbia River, and the mountains beyond.
+The mountain now operates at Revelstoke Mountain Resort.
 With a lift-serviced vertical of 1,890 metres (6,200 feet) and average snowfalls of 9 metres (30 feet), the best skiing in North America is waiting for discovery.
 For more information, visit the Revelstoke Mountain Resort website.

 Revelstoke Community Energy Corporation